-How to Create a Spending Record
+How to create a spending record

 If you’ve ever watched the television show ‘Til Debt Do Us Part, the first thing that Gail Vaz-Oxlade does is confront her clients with their spending record.
 She will go over their finances for the last couple of months and track every single dollar spent.
 She then categorizes these expenditures and averages them out so that she (and the client) will have an idea of how much money they are spending, and where it is going.

 A spending record is simply something that tells you where your money went.
 For example, when I started to get serious about understanding my finances, I created a spending record.
 It was simply a piece of paper where I wrote down every expense over the last few months.
-This was right after I had moved to North Vancouver, where things (groceries, transportation, etc) was more expensive.
-In addition, I started working a manual labour job, so I was eating a lot more than I was used to.
+This was right after I had moved to North Vancouver, where things (groceries, transportation, etc) were more expensive.
+In addition, I started working a manual labor job, so I was eating a lot more than I was used to.

 Finding out how much money I was spending shocked me into saving more.
 It wasn’t hard to buy less expensive or luxurious foods.
-I just stopped buying the frozen ready made meals that I craved because I was tired after work.
+I just stopped buying the frozen ready-made meals that I craved because I was tired after work.
 I made smarter eating decisions, which also saved me money.

 A spending record provides insight into your spending habits that you otherwise wouldn’t have.
 For all you know, you might be spending $600 a month at the grocery store.
 You might be wasting $150 a month buying coffees and muffins.
 You may be drinking yourself into debt.
-By recording your spending, you are not passing judgement on yourself.
+By recording your spending, you are not passing judgment on yourself.
 You are simply reducing your ignorance and becoming aware of your habits as a consumer.
 You may come to two conclusions from this exercise:

 1. You will be repulsed by your lifestyle.